-Given that ambient conditions in Indian cities can exceed by an order of magnitude or more the typical levels under which LCS have been evaluated, it is important to determine sensor response under extreme pollutant concentrations (e.g., concentrations similar to Diwali and smog events in Delhi).
+Given that ambient conditions in highly polluted areas can exceed by an order of magnitude or more the typical levels under which LCS have been evaluated, it is important to determine sensor response under extreme pollutant concentrations.
 Note that very good performance in a region with lower concentrations may not translate to other areas.